BrianRuizy/b-r.io/README.md

 ## Deployment

-This project can be easily deployed to [Vercel]([https://vercel.com/new/clone](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FBrianRuizy%2Fb-r.io)).
+This project can be [quickly deployed to Vercel](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FBrianRuizy%2Fb-r.io).
 Simply connect your Vercel account to your GitHub repository, and Vercel will automatically build and deploy your application with each new push to the main branch.

 Add the project .env variables to your Vercel project settings.